pkhiyara/Immigration-Trends-Visualization/README.md

 # Immigration Trends Visualization
-A data story consisting of visualizations analyzing economic, social, educational, and crime trends against increasing foreign-born and immigrant populations in the US to provide an insight into their impact on these factors. #DataVisualization #Excel
+A data story consisting of visualizations analyzing economic, social, educational, and crime trends against increasing foreign-born and immigrant populations in the US to provide an insight into their impact on these factors.

 ![The Case For Immigrants Data Story Slide 1](/Slide_PNGs/Slide_1.png)
 ![The Case For Immigrants Data Story Slide 2](/Slide_PNGs/Slide_2.png)